• How Therapists Can Get Comfortable Talking About Sex in Therapy

 He was showing a word cloud illustrating the many sexual fantasies that people have and their prevalence.
 It was one of those word clouds where the larger a word is, the more frequently that response has been recorded.
 Dr. Lehmiller shared, laughing, that he needed to alter the visuals because if he didn’t, the cloud would just be the world “THREESOME” in big bold letters, dwarfing all the other responses to invisibility—because it’s such a popular sexual fantasy.

 A few days later, I heard about someone’s experience where they discussed their interest in a threesome with their therapist.
-They were told by their counselor “That’s a paraphilia.
+The counselor told them: “That’s a paraphilia.
 That’s disordered, and that’s not a healthy or acceptable interest.”
-Confused, this client then sought out sex therapy for help.

 If this person was pathologized by their therapist for sharing what some would see as a comically common fantasy with a clinician they trusted, what else are we getting wrong?
 And how can we do better?